darskkaa/RTIODm/starting_kit/README.md

 # **Starting kit**

-We provide a Pytorch starting kit to run some baselines.
-The following documentation describes how to install the, download the LTDv2 dataset, and run some experiments.
+.
+The following documentation describes how to install the, download the LTDv2 dataset, and run some experiments. # LTDv2 THERMAL DETECTION - VALIDATED CONFIG From FInal Test Split (weighted map of 0.448)

 ## Installation